Managing databases in Yandex StoreDoc

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-Run the database create command, providing a name for the new database:
+Run the database create command, providing the new database name:

 yc managed-mongodb database create <DB_name>